 Because of the nature of tides, there are only so many “beach days” available each month.
 That is, we need to select only those days when low tides and a setting sun occur at similar times of the day.
 Generally speaking, this leaves us approximately only ten days a month.

-Generally speaking, it should be obvious why beach portraits are better suited for older families – where of our precious time is invested into actual photographing and not cajoling a toddler out of a cranky mood… Once the sun has set, our lighting is gone…
+Generally speaking, it should be obvious why beach portraits are better suited for older families, where our time together is invested into actual photographing and not cajoling a toddler out of a cranky mood… Once the sun has set, our lighting is gone.

 • STUDIO Sessions

 Studio sessions, tending to be more structured with tighter tolerances, can take about an hour (depending on the number of poses).
 If wind, sand, tousled hair/clothing, and imperfections in general, aren’t your thing, we suggest keeping with the controlled setting of the studio.

 The most significant contribution you can bring to your session is a happy heart and an expectant attitude.
 Mark’s approach to portraiture is

 The final phase is selecting your favorite expressions while viewing them on a monitor (since we are a digital portrait studio, paper proofs are now a part of the past).
 Here you will see every expression, as well as have the option of comparing as many as eight images/exposures at a time.
 Should you like, we can also zoom in on one person at a time or even a single facial feature.
 Exciting!

 To determine appropriate portrait size, we then project your selections onto a screen while considering the “ABC’s of Portrait Selection (please see in details in Info.).

 A. Face Width – A portrait derives its emotional impact, or connection with the heart, depending on the prominence of the face – not the dimension of the portrait.
 Face width is the most crucial element in selecting a portrait – not the overall size of your portrait, and certainly not the most impressive finish.

 – Temple to temple, an appropriate face will measure between 4 and 6 inches.